gerner/sdrpp-rigsync/README.md

 Synchronize your rig and your waterfall with this rigctrl module for [SDR++](https://github.com/AlexandreRouma/SDRPlusPlus).

+This module works if your SDR is not connected via an IF tap.
+That is, the SDR can be tuned independently of your rig.

 # Building

 1. Download the SDR++ source code: `git clone https://github.com/AlexandreRouma/SDRPlusPlus`